tc39/proposal-smart-pipelines/readme.md

 }
 ```

-In general, for each pipe expression `topic |> body`, assuming that `body` is in topical style, that is, assuming that `body` contains an unshadowed topic variable:
+In general, for each pipe expression `topic |> body`, assuming that `body` is in anaphoric style, that is, assuming that `body` contains an unshadowed topic anaphor:

-* Let `#ₙ` be a [hygienically autogenerated][lexically hygienic] topic variable, `#ₙ`, where <var>n</var> is a number that would not conflict with the name of any other autogenerated topic variable in the scope of the entire pipe expression.
+* Let `#ₙ` be a [hygienically autogenerated][lexically hygienic] topic anaphor, `#ₙ`, where <var>n</var> is a number that would not conflict with the name of any other autogenerated topic anaphor in the scope of the entire pipe expression.
 * Also let `substitutedBody` be `body` but with all instances of `#` replaced with `#ₙ`.
 * Then the static term rewriting (left associative and inside to outside) would simply be: `do { const #ₙ = topic; substitutedBody }`.
-This `do` expression would act as at the body scope.
+This `do` expression would act as at the anaphoric scope.

 #### Term rewriting with single dummy variable
-The other way to demonstrate topical style is to use two variables: the topic variable `#` and single [lexically hygienic][] dummy variable `•`.
+The other way to demonstrate anaphoric style is to use two variables: the topic anaphor `#` and single [lexically hygienic][] dummy variable `•`.
 It should be noted that `const # = …` is not a valid statement under this proposal’s actual syntax; likewise, `•` is not a part of the proposal’s syntax.
 Both forms are for illustrative purposes here only.

 With this notation, no variable autogeneration is required; instead, the nested `do` expressions will redeclare the same variables `#` and `•`, shadowing the external variables of the same name as needed.
 The number example above becomes the following.
 Each line is still equivalent to the other lines.
 ```js